ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 ---

 # Multihost support
-From ioBroker.backitup version 2.2.0, multihost is supported for backing up remote systems (e.g. Zigbee or remote databases).
 Multihost for ioBroker.backitup can work with multiple instances of ioBroker.backitup on different hosts.<br>
 An instance of ioBroker.backitup must be configured as a master to support it.
 All other instances on remote hosts are configured as slaves.<br><br>
 The master takes over the management of the automatic backups.
 All slave instances can be selected in the master via the menu.<br>
 The following backup options can be activated for the slave instances:<br>